-It is manufactured with techniques not dissimilar to making popcorn; high temperature is used and, to get a texture like flakes, the grains are extruded under high pressure; so far no real problems.
+It is manufactured with techniques not dissimilar to making popcorn; high temperature is used and, to get a texture like flakes, the grains are extruded under high-pressure; so far no real problems.

-There are two ways in which manufacturers now ruin the whole grain; firstly what they add, and secondly what they remove.
+There are two ways in which manufacturers now ruin the whole-grain; firstly what they add, and secondly what they remove.

-So, how much sugar is in your child's puffed wheat?
-The two worst companies are Kelloggs and Post making cereals that contain more than 50 percent by weight.
+So how much sugar is in your child's puffed wheat?
+The two worst companies are Kelloggs and Post making cereals that contain more than 50-percent by weight.
 Whilst they would obviously like you to enjoy large servings, the recommendation is 30g so that it appears that the sugar and calories are not excessive; in practice most folk have at least a half more than that.

-And if you ate as much as shown on the packaging you would be having three times as much, or 90g according to researchers from Cardiff University.
+And if you ate as much as shown on the packaging you would be having three-times as much, or 90g according to researchers from Cardiff University.

 Then we could go on about the oils and salt added.
-For example, Kellogg's crunchy nut oat granola, over and above the sugar, contains 5.4g of saturated fat in a portion, which is about a quarter of your daily limit.
+For example, Kellogg's crunchy-nut oat granola, over and above the sugar, contains 5.4g of saturated fat in a portion, which is about a quarter of your daily limit.

-To make matters worse, for me as a beekeeper, Kelloggs have played the name game, back and forth between calling their product sugar and honey smacks; the latter sounds more nutritious.
+To make matters worse, for me as a beekeeper, Kelloggs have played the name-game, back and forth between calling their product sugar and honey smacks; the latter sounds more nutritious.

-The react synergistically to an invading pathogen, one increasing the inflammatory response, and the second softening that reaction.
+They react synergistically to an invading pathogen, one increasing the inflammatory response, and the second softening that reaction.
 Out of balance, when the omega-3 is deficient, leads to many chronic diseases.

 Is puffed wheat a whole grain is a subject filled with controversies and big fat lies.
 No, it certainly is not in most cases.
 Wheat-bix is one of the exceptions to the rule; it contains all the oils.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie.
-Or, better still, Face Book or Twitter it.
+How about forwarding it to a friend, or book and food junkie?
+Better still, a Facebook or Twitter tick would help.

 56 Groenekloof Rd,